HomeBlogOSHA Hearing Conservation Recordkeeping: What to Keep and for How Long

 Can audiometric records be stored digitally?

 OSHA does not require paper records.
-Digital records are fully compliant provided they are retrievable, accurate, and accessible to employees upon request.
+Digital records are fully compliant provided they are retrievable, accurate, and accessible to employees upon request within 15 working days.

 What if an employee’s records are lost or destroyed?